-After being refused enlistment during World War II in both the Marines and Paratroopers for being too small (5’5) and underweight (110 lbs), he enlisted in the U.S. Army a few days after his 18th birthday.
-After basic training at Camp Wolters, Texas, and advance training at Fort George.
-G. Meade, Maryland, Murphy was sent overseas.
-He was assigned to the famous 15th Infantry Regiment of the 3rd Infantry Division, and fought in North Africa, Sicily, Italy, France, and Germany.
-He earned a battlefield commission for his courage and leadership ability as well as citations and decorations, including every medal for valor that America gives.
+After being refused enlistment during World War II in both the Marines and paratroopers for being too small at 5 feet 5 inches tall and underweight at 110 pounds, he enlisted in the U.S. Army a few days after his 18th birthday.
+After basic training at Camp Wolters, Texas, and advance training at Fort George G. Meade, Md., Murphy was sent overseas.
+He was assigned to the famous 15th Infantry Regiment of the 3rd Infantry Division and fought in North Africa, Sicily, Italy, France and Germany.
+He earned a battlefield commission for his courage and leadership ability as well as citations and decorations including every medal for valor that America awarded.

-He was also awarded three French and one Belgian medal.
-Lieutenant Audie Murphy was the highest decorated soldier in America history.
-Discharged from the Army on 21 September 1945, Murphy went to Hollywood at the invitation of movie star James Cagney.
-He remained in California for the rest of his life and was closely associated with the movie industry, both as an actor and a producer.
-He acted in 44 films, starring in 39 of them.
-His best-known film was, “To Hell and Back,” adapted from the best-selling book of his experiences by the same name.
+He was also awarded one Belgian and three French medals.
+Lieutenant Audie Murphy is the most decorated Soldier in American history.
+Discharged from the U.S. Army Sept.
+21, 1945, Murphy went to Hollywood at the invitation of movie star James Cagney.
+He remained in California for the rest of his life and was closely associated with the movie industry, both as an actor and producer.
+He acted in 44 films and starred in 39.
 Most of his movies were westerns.
+His best known film was, “To Hell and Back,” adapted from the best-selling book by the same name based on his experiences.
 In 1955, Murphy was voted the Most Popular Western Actor in America by the Motion Picture Exhibitors.
-Murphy wrote the lyrics to 16 country and small western songs.
+Murphy also wrote lyrics to 16 country and small western songs.

-The most popular was “Shutters and Boards,” written Scott Turner in 1962.
-Over 30 pop singers, including Jerry Wallace, Dean Martin, and Porter Waggoner recorded the song.
-He was an accomplished poet; unfortunately, only a few of his poems have survived him.
+The most popular was “Shutters and Boards,” written by Scott Turner in 1962.
+Over 30 popular singers, including Jerry Wallace, Dean Martin and Porter Waggoner, recorded the song.
+He was an accomplished poet, unfortunately, only a few of his poems have survived.
 In 1950, Murphy joined the 36th Infantry Division (“T-Patchers”) of the Texas National Guard and served with it until 1966.
-Murphy was killed in a plane crash on a mountaintop near Roanoke, Virginia, on 28 May 1971.
+Murphy was killed in a plane crash on a mountaintop near Roanoke, Vir., May 28, 1971.
 Fittingly, his body was recovered two days later on Memorial Day.
 Murphy could very well be the last American war hero.
-He is the greatest combat soldier in the 200 years plus history of the United States.
+He is considered the greatest combat Soldier in the more than the 230 year history of the United States.